Step into the formal world with ease

 BTC EmbeddedSpecifier is a tool used to create and manage semi-formal and formal requirements for safety-critical projects.
 While a semi-formal and formal notation of requirements is recommended in standards like ISO 26262 and IEC 61508, most formal notation languages require a high level of expert knowledge to both read and write them.
 Instead of having to create formal requirements from scratch, BTC EmbeddedSpecifier provides you with an intuitive method to derive comprehensible formal requirements from natural language without expert knowledge.

 Formalized requirements = Better requirements

-In most development projects today, requirements are created and managed using informal natural language in tools like IBM DOORS or PTC Integrity.
+In most development projects today, requirements are created and managed using informal natural language in tools such as IBM DOORS or PTC Integrity.
 As natural language typically leaves some room for interpretation, there’s the possibility that function developers or test engineers ultimately implement a different behavior than intended.
-With a semi-formal or formal notation in BTC EmbeddedSpecifier, requirements can be transformed into a clear, unambiguous and machine readable representation – improving their quality and making them much more valuable for the following steps in the development workflow.
+With a semi-formal or formal notation in BTC EmbeddedSpecifier, requirements can be transformed into a clear, unambiguous and machine-readable representation – improving their quality and making them much more valuable for the following steps in the development workflow.

 Universal Pattern - Welcome to the formal world